A focused Meta-only engagement for a brand-new lash brand with a real product, a real story, and a niche no major lash brand owns yet.

 Custom pricing built for this engagement, not the standard rate card.
 Incentive-aligned so we both win when the brand grows.

-Full Meta ads management, scaling strategy, creative direction, copy, weekly reporting, direct Slack/DM access.
+Full Meta ads management, scaling strategy, creative direction, copy, weekly reporting, personal text message group chat access.
 Month-to-month, 30-day notice to end.

 Bonuses kick in once revenue scales past the building phase.
 Tied to monthly Shopify revenue, paid the month after the milestone hits.